yeonsoochung/corp-favorita/README.md

 <img src="images/meats.PNG" alt="Alt text" width="800"/>
 </p>

 - **Produce:** Apart from an initial low and two sharp dips, unit sales and % units sold on-promo stay relatively consistent throughout the data set.
 The second sharp dip, starting at Jan.
 2015, lasts for five months and coincides with a slide in oil prices that stabilize in those five months.
-Along with the necessity of buying produce, more of these items must have been promoted to bring sales back up, as oil prices did not climb back to pre-fall 2014 levels.
+Along with the necessity of buying produce, more of these items must have been promoted to bring sales back up to pre-fall 2014 levels, as oil prices did not climb back to their pre-fall 2014 levels.

 <p align="center">
 <img src="images/produce.PNG" alt="Alt text" width="800"/>